-The HPTN operates under cooperative agreements with the Division of AIDS (DAIDS) of NIAID, the lead institute of the NIH Consortium, and with support from the Consortium institutes including National Institute of Drug Abuse (NIDA), National Institute of Mental Health (NIMH), and the Office of AIDS Research (OAR).
+The HPTN operates under cooperative agreements with the Division of AIDS (DAIDS) of NIAID, the lead institute of the NIH Consortium, and with support from the Consortium Institutes including the National Institute of Drug Abuse (NIDA), National Institute of Mental Health (NIMH), and Office of AIDS Research (OAR).
 Project oversight and collaboration are provided by the staff of the Prevention Sciences Program (PSP) within DAIDS.

 The HPTN is led by two Principal Investigators (PIs).
-The HPTN Administrative PI will be responsible for ensuring the efficient development and implementation of the HPTN research agenda as well as managing the Network and coordinating activities across the Leadership and Operations Center (LOC), Laboratory Center (LC), and Statistical and Data Management center (SDMC).
+The HPTN Administrative PI is responsible for ensuring the efficient development and implementation of the HPTN research agenda as well as managing the Network and coordinating activities across the network's three Central Resources:

+- Leadership and Operations Center (LOC) located at FHI 360 - Statistical and Data Management center (SDMC) located at the Statistical Center for HIV/AIDS Research and Prevention (SCHARP) - Laboratory Center (LC) located at Johns Hopkins University

 Figure 1-1 outlines the organizational structure of the HPTN.